 Continue on your way on the Shoreline Highway.
 In slightly more than three miles, take a right on the Bodega Highway for a quick stop in the village of Bodega.
 At least two of the buildings in this tiny town will be familiar to film buffs, because they served as locations for director Alfred Hitchcock’s classic 1963 thriller movie, “The Birds.”

-A life-sized cutout of Hitchcock stands outside the Bodega Country Store, which in addition to organic groceries and take-out food, boasts an amazing collection of Hitchcock memorabilia on its walls and hanging from its ceiling.
-And it’s fun to browse this town’s diverse mix of shops and businesses, offering gifts, antiques, Peruvian fabrics, surfing equipment, fine art, fresh-roasted coffee, local crafts, yoga classes, massage, and skin care.
+Park the car and stretch your legs a bit.
+It’s fun to browse this small town’s diverse mix of shops and businesses, offering gifts, antiques, Peruvian fabrics, surfing equipment, fine art, fresh-roasted coffee, local crafts, yoga classes, massage, and skin care.

 Then it’s on to our destination.
-Retrace your route the short distance on the Bodega Highway back to Highway 1, turn right, and it’s just four miles to Bodega Bay, a shallow, rocky inlet about five miles wide on the coast of the Pacific Ocean.
+Retrace your route the short distance on the Bodega Highway back to Highway 1, turn right, and it’s just a bit more than five miles to Bodega Bay, a shallow, rocky inlet about five miles wide on the coast of the Pacific Ocean.

 On the north end of this bay, the fishing village of Bodega Bay (pop.
 1,077) hugs the hillside in a protected harbor.
 This small community offers a delightful mix of shops, restaurants, art galleries, and multiple ways to explore the stunning natural beauty of this amazing area.